guibla236/Dashboard-ML/README.md

 ## To do
 * In this first version, you can create a scatter plot with prices and solded quantities in the axis.
 The idea is to create different and more complex graphics in later versions.
 * The way to get the data must be improved.
-To do that, this app should be all-in-one (scrape the data and plot).
+To do that, this app should be all-in-one (scrape the data and graph it).